AbuSinann/liquor-order-call-bot/README.md

 `bot.py`
 >The bot will stay running and automatically call the customer at 9:00 AM on the last day of each month.

+### 📋 Example Message
+> “Hello.
+This is a liquor order call for account number 48761.
+Please process our monthly order.
+Thank you.”